MicrosoftDocs/office-developer-client-docs/docs/office-uri-schemes.md

 ### I-4.
 URI Scheme Semantics

 The ms-infopath scheme defines a URI syntax for opening or creating a Microsoft Infopath document.
 The scheme defines two commands that serve as instructions regarding what should be done with the referenced document.
-The commands are 1) open-for-edit-cmd (ofe), which instructs Visio to open the document at the specified URI for editing; and 2) open-for-view-cmd (ofv), which instructs Visio to open the document at the specified URI in a read-only mode.
+The commands are 1) open-for-edit-cmd (ofe), which instructs Infopath to open the document at the specified URI for editing; and 2) open-for-view-cmd (ofv), which instructs Infopath to open the document at the specified URI in a read-only mode.

 ### I-5.
 Applications/Protocols that use the ms-infopath URI Scheme